 "Should I?" he replied politely.

-"I'm the guy you attacked!"
+"I'm that guy you attacked!"
 Fleet snapped.

 Fenix paused, tapped his chin, and furrowed his brow, thinking: (That could be anyone…)